Skip to main content

 Compounding this issue is a change in the “locks” themselves.
 Cellular receptors can become less sensitive or decrease in number over time.
 This phenomenon, often referred to as hormonal resistance, means that even the hormones that are present have a harder time delivering their message.

 A primary example is insulin resistance, where cells in muscle, fat, and the liver become less responsive to insulin, leading to difficulties in managing blood sugar.
 A similar desensitization can occur with other hormones.
-This dual challenge of lower and reduced is the fundamental reason why the timeline for seeing improvements lengthens with age.
+This dual challenge of lower hormone production and reduced cellular sensitivity is the fundamental reason why the timeline for seeing improvements lengthens with age.

 The signals are quieter, and the receivers are less attuned to hearing them.
 Lifestyle changes are still profoundly effective; they simply have to work harder and more consistently to restore the clarity of these internal conversations.